Categories: Financial Analysis

 Net Profit/Loss after tax: The profit before tax determines the income tax payable on the profit earned.
 Therefore, Net Profit/Loss after tax is the net amount of surplus/loss after Tax provisions.
 The profit after tax is available to the owners either to distribute to shareholders as dividends or retained in the business to improve the owner’s equity.
 The net profit or profit after tax is an important indicator of a firm’s performance.

-Depreciation expenses: Depreciation means writing off the value of an asset over a period of time due to wear and tear, age, and obsolesces.
+Depreciation expenses: Depreciation means writing off the value of an asset over some time due to wear and tear, age, and obsolesces.
 There are three major methods of charging depreciation or recognition of the cost of the expiration of the cost of fixed assets viz. ‘straight-line method’, ‘written down value method’ and ‘Sum of the year’s digit method”.
 These different methods of depreciation are applied to fixed assets based on the plan that how the cost should be treated as expiring over the life of the assets.
 Depreciation is a major issue in the calculation of a company’s cash flows, because it is included in the calculation of net income, but does not involve any cash flow.
 Since depreciation is a non-cash transaction, a cash flow analysis requires the inclusion of net income with an add-back for any depreciation recognised as expenses during the period.
 Click here to know more about depreciation and amortization

 Provision for expenses: Provision for expenses is the estimate of expenses relating to an accounting period, payable after the accounting period.
 Such future payments related to expenses of the accounting year are debited to the respective heads of expenses and credited to provisions for the expenses account which will be paid to the respective creditors in the subsequent accounting period by debiting provision for the expenses account.
-Provision for expenses for the amount payable in the subsequent accounting period, is a must, in order to make a reasonably accurate measurement of the profit or loss of the period.
-For example, the expenses like salaries, premises rent, electrical bills, telephone bills, audit fees, etc. related to the last month of the accounting period payable subsequent to the accounting period, are taken into account by showing them under Provisions.
+Provision for expenses for the amount payable in the subsequent accounting period, is a must, to make a reasonably accurate measurement of the profit or loss of the period.
+For example, the expenses like salaries, premises rent, electrical bills, telephone bills, audit fees, etc. related to the last month of the accounting period payable after the accounting period, are taken into account by showing them under Provisions.
 Similarly, if some of the accounts are under ‘Account receivables’ and the payment is not received, and if there is no chance of recovery, provision for bad debts is a must.
 Note: Provision for expenses is also an expense.
 Therefore not making any provision for such bad debts indicates over-stated receivables, and thereby shows inflated figures of profit.

 Analysis of P&L statement:

 Many methods and techniques are used in the analysis of financial statements including profit and loss accounts.
 They include (i).Trend analysis (Historical standard): A comparison is done of current performance with past figures of the firm. (ii).
 External Standards: Comparison is done between the two business concerns of the same size, which can also be made with ‘Industry average’. (iii).
-Goals/Corporate planning & Policies: Comparing the actual performance with the budgeted performance, to find out whether actual performance is good, to the set in goal in the prevailing circumstance).
+Goals/Corporate planning & Policies: Comparing the actual performance with the budgeted performance, to find out whether actual performance is good, to the set goal in the prevailing circumstance).
 Comparison of Profit & Loss statements with the corresponding period of previous years gives us a fair idea of an increase or decrease in sales, increase or decrease in manufacturing cost, increase or decrease in overhead charges, financing charges, etc.

 Format of the operating statement: